 More Piano Teaching Resources

 If you are looking for a piano method that is designed to raise a well-rounded pianist and help to include aural, rhythm, and technique elements into each lesson, look at Piano Heroes method books.
-Establish the proper piano posture, eye-hand coordination, develop aural and reading skills in preparation for playing classics from a very young age.
-For the most important part, colorful pages, animal heroes, and appropriate music score sizes catch students’ attention and invite them to everyday practice.
+Establish the proper piano posture, and eye-hand coordination, and develop aural and reading skills in preparation for playing classics from a very young age.
+For the most important part, colourful pages, animal heroes, and appropriate music score sizes catch students’ attention and invite them to everyday practice.